buzzware/cascade/api_docs/index.md

 By providing a robust data layer, Cascade shields the front end from any changes or updates made to the backend.
-CascadeDataLayer and your ICascadeOrigin implementation handle all the asynchronous complexity and manage back-end inconsistencies so that the models can kept simple and synchronous.
+CascadeDataLayer and your ICascadeOrigin implementation handle all the asynchronous complexity and manage back-end inconsistencies so that the models can be kept simple and synchronous.

 ### Usage